-In its accounting and financial reporting, the Fire District No. 1 of the Township of Middle follows the pronouncements of the Governmental Accounting Standards Board (GASB) and its predecessor organizations issued on or before November 30, 1989, unless they conflict with or contradict GASB pronouncements.
-The Fire District No. 1 of the Township of Middle's proprietary funds have elected not to apply the standards issued by GASB after November 30, 1989.
+In its accounting and financial reporting, the Fire District No. 1 of the Township of Middle follows the pronouncements of the Governmental Accounting Standards Board (GASB).

 E. Budgets and Budgetary Accounting

 The Fire District must adopt an annual budget in accordance with N.J.S.A.
 40A: 14-78.1 et al.